valhalla/demos/docs/valhalla_service.md

 | country_crossing_penalty | A penalty applied for a country crossing.
 This penalty can be used to create paths that avoid spanning country boundaries.
 The default penalty is 0. |

 ##### Bicycle costing options
 A default bicycle costing method has been implemented, but its options are currently being evaluated.
-The default bicycle costing is tuned towards road bicycles with a preference for using [cycleways](http://wiki.openstreetmap.org/wiki/Key:cycleway) or roads with bicycle lanes.
+The default bicycle costing is tuned toward road bicycles with a preference for using [cycleways](http://wiki.openstreetmap.org/wiki/Key:cycleway) or roads with bicycle lanes.
 Bicycle routes use regular roads where needed or where no direct bicycle lane options exist, but avoid roads without bicycle access.
 Rough road surfaces and mountain bike trails are currently disallowed for bicycle paths, but future methods may consider the bicycle type and enable their use use by cyclo-cross or mountain bicycles.

 ##### Pedestrian costing options

-These options are available for pedestrian routes (using the standard pedestrian costing model):
+These options are available for pedestrian costing methods.

 | Pedestrian options | Description |
 | -------------------------- | ----------- |